 Basically he wants scientists to find something – clay, copper sulfates (heck, why not chlorine?
 It works in swimming pools) – that we can dump into the ocean to kill the red tide.

-The beauty of mitigation is that if scientists can pull it off – if they can find a magic after-the-fact solution to pollution – we Floridians can just go merrily on dumping toxics into the water with nary a care about consequences.
+The beauty of mitigation is that if scientists can pull it off – assuming they can find the magic after-the-fact solution to pollution – we Floridians can just go on and on dumping toxics into the water with nary a care about consequences.

 We know that the best way to combat Covid is prevention – masks and vaccines and social distancing and so on.
 But DeSantis won’t abide infringements on our personal freedoms to infect others.
-He’s a fanatic when it comes to prohibiting masking mandates and he isn’t exactly Florida’s spokesman for vaccinations.
+He’s become a fanatic about prohibiting masking mandates and he isn’t exactly Florida’s spokesman for vaccinations.

 Ah, but DeSantis has a solution, and the beauty of it is that there’s no need to slam Pandora’s box shut.
 Leave it wide open.

-If you do get Covid, why just run out and get some of that monoclonal antibody therapy and everything will be hunky dory.
+If you do get Covid, just get some of that monoclonal antibody therapy and everything will be hunky dory.

-Of course, it doesn’t hurt that one of the Guv’s top donors has a major investment in Regeneron, which profits mightily from such treatment.
+Of course, it doesn’t hurt that one of the Guv’s top donors has a major investment in this Regeneron, which profits from MA treatment.
 That’s just politics as usual.

 So does it work?
 Well, the FDA has authorized it, but also cautions that “Monoclonal antibodies….may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high flow oxygen or mechanical ventilation.”

-Anyway, efficacy isn’t really the point, not when it comes to either red tide or Covid.
+Anyway, efficacy isn’t really the point, not when it comes to red tide or Covid.

-Because, GOP-forbid, if something bad does happen, well there’s gotta be a chemical or a pill or a supplement or maybe just enhanced thoughts and a prayer to set things right.
+The point is that we can not only open Pandora’s Box, but leave it wide open full ajar.
+Because if something bad does happen there’s gotta be a chemical or a pill or a supplement to make things right.